THE FLIGHT ATTENDANT (A novel in 2018 and a TV series in 2020!)

 Tune in to HBO Max beginning Thanksgiving Day 2020 for the eight hour limited TV series on HBO Max starring Kaley Cuoco, Michiel Huisman, Rosie Perez, Merle Dandridge, T.R.
 Knight, and so many others!

-Watch the first trailer for The Flight Attendant limited TV series on HBO Max.
+Watch the latest trailer for The Flight Attendant limited TV series on HBO Max.

 In his twentieth book, Chris Bohjalian takes riveting storytelling to a new cruising altitude.
 A mesmerizing tale of denial and revelation, The Flight Attendant opens in an opulent hotel suite in Dubai, where Cassandra Bowden awakens to find herself in bed with a dead man.
 He had been a passenger on her flight the day before.
 He was handsome, and a flirt.
 And when he asked her to rendezvous for a romantic dinner after they landed, she couldn’t say no . . . just as she can’t ever say no to the seductive pleasures of alcohol.
 This time, her binge-drinking has ended in bloody crime scene.
 But Cassie has no memory of any intruders.
 Could she have murdered her mysterious date?
 If not, who did?

-Here is the very first trailer for the HBO Max series.
+Here is the latest trailer for the HBO Max series.

 Tune in to the TV series on HBO Max beginning Thanksgiving Day 2020!
 Kaley Cuoco of “The Big Bang Theory” will star as Cassie Bowden — and executive produce, along with Greg Berlanti and Suzanne McCormick.
 Joining Kaley in the cast are Michiel Huisman (“Game of Thrones” and “The Haunting of Hill House”), Oscar winner Rosie Perez, Zosia Mamet (“Girls”), T.R.
 Knight (“Grey’s Anatomy”), Merle Dandridge (“Half-Life,” “Sons of Anarchy”), and so many others.
 Susanna Fogel (“Booksmart” and “The Spy Who Dumped Me”) and Silver Tree are among the directors.